 The first valid scientific description of this species was by George Shaw in 1791.
 He called it Ursine bradypus, ursine meaning bearlike and bradypus meaning slow foot.
 Bradypus is also the genus of three species of sloth.
 At the time, Shaw thought that the bear was related to a sloth.
 Time and additional specimens eventually revealed the true taxonomic relationships, but the confusing common name remains.

 Sloth bears grow 5 to 6 feet (1.5 to 2 meters) long, stand 2 to 3 feet (0.5 to 1 meters) high at the shoulder, and weigh, on average, 200 to 300 pounds (90 to 140 kilograms).
-Sloth bears are the least sexually dimorphic of all bears.

 Sloth bears are noisy, busy animals.
 They grunt and snort as they pull down branches to get fruit, dig for termites and ants, or snuffle under debris for grubs and beetles.

 If threatened, they will stand on two legs, brandishing their clawed forepaws as weapons.
 Their large canines are used for defense against tigers.
 Other potential predators include jackals, wild dogs, wolves, leopards and other Asian bear species.